marianacarmoduarte/marianacarmoduarte.github.io/content/authors/admin/_index.md

 If you are interested in knowing more about my research, please feel free to contact me at mariana.carmoduarte@ics.ulisboa.pt.

-Thank you for your visit!
+Thank you for your visit.